-In this USC Immigrant Health Initiative seminar, Cynthia Willard, medical director for the Program for Torture Victims in Los Angeles, will discuss health issues asylum seekers face.
+In this USC Immigrant Health Initiative seminar, Cynthia Willard, medical director for the Program for Torture Victims in Los Angeles, discussed health issues asylum seekers face.
 Continue reading 04/25/17 – Health Issues in Asylum Seekers

 An interdisciplinary team of students representing four USC schools won the International Emory University Global Health Case Competition Mar.
 25, joining the elite few to have clinched first place in the event’s seven years.
 Continue reading USC wins big at international global health case competition

 Register for this one-day conference highlighting emerging and established women leaders in global health.